Application to erect temporary traffic lights - Licence summary

 If your application to take up part of a road for construction activity needs temporary traffic lights, a permit is needed from East Dunbartonshire Council.
 A meeting may also be required with the Council’s Roads Services.

-A fee of £51 is payable on application.
+A fee of £54 is payable on application.
+There is also an additional weekly charge of £27.

 Please contact Roads and Neighbourhood Services on 0300 123 4510.
 Alternatively complete and submit our online form.